-The service life of the airbag extends to the date indicated on the sticker on the inside of the glove compartment door and on the radiator cowl in the engine compartment.
-To provide continued reliability after that date, it should be inspected by any authorized MERCEDES-BENZ dealer at that time.
+The service life of the air bag extends to the date indicated on the label located on the driver-side door latch post.
+To provide continued reliability after that date, it should be inspected by an authorized MERCEDES-BENZ dealer at that time and replaced when necessary.